The 'Whys' and 'Whens' of Questioning with Literature

 - "Can you help me think of two more questions at the beginning?"
 Write those questions on the quilt.
 These are the questions we wrote on our whiteboard.

-- Color them pink for 'inference' or yellow 'literal'.
+- Color them pink for 'inference' or yellow for 'literal'.
 Here's our completed whiteboard with question colors and a discussion about circling with colors.

 - I did remind students to capitalize the first word of a question.